awsdocs/amazon-ecs-developer-guide/doc_source/ecs-exec.md

 ## Prerequisites for using ECS Exec<a name="ecs-exec-prerequisites"></a>

 Before you start using ECS Exec, make sure you that you have completed these actions:
 + Install and configure the AWS CLI\.
-For more information, see [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)\.
+For more information, see [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)\.
 + Install Session Manager plugin for the AWS CLI\.
 For more information, see [Install the Session Manager plugin for the AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)\.
 + ECS Exec has version requirements depending on whether your tasks are hosted on Amazon EC2 or AWS Fargate:
   + If you're using Amazon EC2, you must use an Amazon ECS optimized AMI that was released after January 20th, 2021, with an agent version of 1\.50\.2 or greater\.
 For more information, see [Amazon ECS optimized AMIs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html)\.